jdickson207/Seen-But-Not-Herd-Natural-Language-Processing-Sentiment-Analysis/README.md

 I feel like I should mention that there are many different ways to perform a sentiment analysis.
 As a farmer myself and language enthusiast, this is just the way that I chose to do it.
 Don't let my methods and choices defer you from doing this differently if you chose to do so. :)

+### Acknowledgements:
+THank you to Tina Huang and Ken Lee for all of their guidance and for paving the way for new data scientists to learn and grow their skills.
+You can find their YouTube channels here: https://www.youtube.com/c/TinaHuang1  https://www.youtube.com/channel/UCiT9RITQ9PW6BhXK0y2jaeg

+### Notes:
+In order to perform the analysis as I did, you will need a developer key.
+You can get one from Youtube Data API: https://developers.google.com/youtube/v3